immunant/c2rust/c2rust-refactor/doc/literate/README.md

    on `refactor` blocks.
 This is useful for showing the effects of several different refactoring commands on the same initial code.

+ * `filename`: Display the filenames of rewritten files.
+Default: `true`.
+   Disabling this is useful in combination with `refactor-target`, which causes refactoring to run on temporary files with generated names.

+ * `collapse-diff`: Put the diff inside a `<details>` tag, causing browsers to display it collapsed until the reader clicks on it.
+Default: `true`.

  * `diff-style = full|context': Sets whether the rendered diff should display the full contents of the old and new files, or only changed portions and nearby context.
 This is only meaningful on `refactor` blocks.
 The default